danieletrisciani/epidemic-spreding-and-mobility/README.md

 # Epidemics spreading: modelling & integration with mobility

 ## About the project
 This work aims to simulate the spreading of a virus in Italy (considering cities with inhabitants > 60k).
-Each city is a node on a network and they are all linked to each other with weighted links, the weight is proportional to how much the virus spread to a city to another.
+Each city is a node on a network and they are all linked to each other with weighted links, the weight is proportional to how much the virus spread from a city to another.
 At day 0 the only cities infected are the ones with airports.
 The simulation lasts for a given number of days.
 Each day the number of infected, recovered and susceptible inhabitants are updated for each city.
 The model is deterministic and based on the SIR model, described by the following differential equations:

 $$
 \begin{aligned}